Prepare for the Alcohol Assessment Test and PSI with a Michigan DUI Attorney

 This means that the second step is the most important part of the process in terms of what actually happens to you.

-The “consequences” we are talking about, meaning those things that the you will actually wind up having to do (or things you are not permitted to do, like drink any alcohol while on probation), tend to be things like classes, counseling, a victim impact panel (VIP), weekend alcohol awareness classes, or even community service (this is usually not handed out in Macomb County, by the way) or any other similar such things.
+The “consequences” we are talking about, meaning those things that the you will actually wind up having to do (or things you are not permitted to do, like drink any alcohol while on probation), tend to be things like classes, counseling, a victim impact panel (VIP), weekend alcohol awareness classes, or even community service ,or any other such similar things.

-To be clear, in my experience as a Michigan attorney, almost no one facing a 1st offense DUI (with the sole possible exception being anyone who winds up before 1 particular district Judge in Oakland County) goes to jail.
+To be clear, in our experience as Michigan DUI attorneys, almost no one facing a 1st offense DUI goes to jail.

 The pre-sentence investigation is the most important step of the 3 in a typical DUI case.
 By extension, the alcohol assessment test is the most important part of that step.